oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic/README.md

-# OKE Native Basic Example
+# OKE NPN (Native Pod Networking) Basic Example

 ## Introduction

 This example shows how to deploy Kubernetes clusters and node pools in OCI using the [cis-oke module](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke).
-It deploys Native-based basic OKE cluster and one node pool with the characteristics described below.
+It deploys one NPN basic OKE cluster with one node pool with the characteristics described below.

 This example provides no cluster access automation.
 Automating access to the cluster can be implemented with the [OCI Bastion service module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion).
 See [Bastion available examples](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion/examples).